The first step in finding a Medicare doctor is understanding which types of providers are included in Medicare coverage.

 How to Change Doctors Under Medicare

 If a patient has standard Medicare, they are free to see whichever doctor they choose.
-However, it will be more cost-effective to see a doctor that accepts Medicare, so it’s a good idea to call the provider’s office ahead of time to ensure they accept Original Medicare.
+However, it will be more cost-effective to see a doctor who accepts Medicare, so it’s a good idea to call the provider’s office ahead of time to ensure they accept Original Medicare.

 If a patient has a Medicare Advantage HMO plan, they are required to select a PCP.
 If they want to change who their PCP is, they must contact their insurance company and request a new provider.
 Once the request is accepted and the doctor is altered, the patient should receive a new insurance card in the mail reflecting the changes they made.